 SCS works on a specific part of your spine.
 As shown in illustration 1, your back doctor must place the insulated wire leads.

-First, he anesthetizes the injection site on your back.
-Then, using a fluoroscope, he inserts one or more temporary leads through a cannula or very thin needle to the appropriate position in the epidural space, which is the space surrounding your spinal cord.
+First, he or she anesthetizes the injection site on your back.
+Then, using a fluoroscope, your doctor inserts one or more temporary leads through a cannula or very thin needle to the appropriate position in the epidural space, which is the space surrounding your spinal cord.
 Since you’ll be conscious during this procedure, you’ll be able to help your doctor determine the correct position of the leads.

 With the leads in place, the doctor connects them to an external trial stimulator, shown in illustration 2.
 You will use this stimulator for about one week to determine if SCS will help decrease your pain.
 At the end of the trial period, all leads are removed.
 If you and your doctor determine that the amount of pain relief is acceptable, you may plan to have a permanent system implanted.